 But his reply to me was this: he had not actually ever seen this recommendation in writing, but had heard about it while attending a medical conference in Montreal.
-He did, however, refer me to an “excellent resource” if I wanted to learn more: an employee of the pharmaceutical company Bristol-Myers Squibb/Sanofi Aventis (makers of Plavix) – in fact, his drug rep. He also wrote:
+He did, however, refer me to an “excellent resource” if I wanted to learn more: an employee of the pharmaceutical company Bristol-Myers Squibb/Sanofi Aventis (makers of Plavix) – in fact, his drug rep (who is apparently married to a physician, so I guess that’s worth something).
+He also wrote:

 “Medicine is such a dynamic field, constantly changing rapidly and constantly improving, I have said that if you practice medicine the same way you did two years ago, you are practicing museum medicine.

 “As one who is constantly having to stay abreast of the latest developments to be able to write and do a radio show where I take calls from all over the nation on any topic, I can tell you that change in medicine is by the day in this exciting biomolecular revolution we are in.